 Bracken Slater has earned his reputation as an indomitable predator.
 Once broken by grief and guilt, he is feeling alive again, thanks to the heady scent of this independent feline.
 Madisyn isn’t interested in joining an unfamiliar pack, so convincing her that they’re meant for each other is going to take more than branding her beautiful neck.
 But when threats from both their pasts take shape, their unexpected destiny may be the only thing that can save them.

-With the intermingling of the characters from the Mercury Pack and Phoenix pack I’ve sort of forgotten who is who, if they aren’t from the original Phoenix pack series stories I don’t know them lol, but after a few chapters in I usually start to remember who it is I’m reading about and can finally connect with the story.
-For Echoes of Fire I did end up remembering Bracken but as I’m writing this review I still can’t drum up the memory of when Madisyn entered this paranormal world Wright created.
+With the intermingling of the characters from the Mercury Pack and Phoenix pack I’ve sort of forgotten who is who.
+If certain characters weren’t from the original Phoenix pack stories I wouldn’t know them lol.
+After a few chapters, though, I was able to remember what book certain characters were introduced in.
+From Echoes of Fire, my memory of Bracken’s character started to surface.
+But, as I’m writing this review I still can’t drum up the memory of Madisyn’s introduction.

 Despite not remembering her character I fell so hard for her character.
-She was everything I love reading about from a heroine, or a major female character, and her dry humor was right up my alley.
-Wright continued to excel in her ability to make likable, compatible, and down right hilarious couples and characters; Bracken and Madisyn are the mascots for the hope I have that I can continue each series and not get bogged down some repeating story situations.
+She embodied the characteristics I love from female characters; her dry humor was right up my alley.
+Wright continued to excel in her ability to make likable, compatible, and down right hilarious couples and characters; Bracken and Madisyn gave me the feeling that I may be able to continue with each of these series.
+I hope that Wright is able to focus on creating character driven stories and not regurgitating story situations and conflicts.

-From the fascination of Madisyn’s shifter animal to the complexities that the shelter continues to provide each series with a refreshed storyline I begrudging have to say that Wright is fast becoming a favorite paranormal romance writer for me.
-I hope that in the future we do see more variety with her writing of the characters in each series but for now I’m content with her formula (as longs as she lets the anal sex die for a few books, it’s almost becoming like a broken record in it’s frequency within each book).
+From my fascination of Madisyn’s paranormal qualities to the unique presence of the ‘shelter,’ Wright is fast becoming a favorite in the paranormal romance genre.
+I hope in the future we are able to see more variety with her writing of the characters in each series. but for now I’m content with her formula (as longs as she lets the anal sex die for a few books, it’s almost becoming like a broken record in it’s frequency within each book).